patricksouth/reflector-oidc-localhost/README.md

 This reflector is useful for troubleshooting OIDC claims including decoding encoded access tokens.

+Register this RP with an OIDC OP before starting this service.

 ## Configuration Before Deploying

 Copy the example file ```src/auth_openidc.conf.example``` to ```src/auth_openidc.conf``` as a starting OIDC RP config and update with relevant details.